JudithEtxebarrieta/OPTECOT/README.md

  Judith Echevarrieta, Etor Arza and Aritz Pérez

 ## Repository content
 This repository contains supplementary material for the paper _Speeding-up Evolutionary Algorithms to Solve Black-Box Optimization Problems_.
 In this work, we have presented OPTECOT (Optimal Evaluation Cost Tracking): a technique to reduce the cost of solving a computationally expensive black-box optimization problem using population-based algorithms, avoiding loss of solution quality.
 OPTECOT requires a set of approximate objective functions of different costs and accuracies, obtained by modifying a strategic parameter in the definition of the original function.
 The proposal allows the selection of the lowest cost approximation with the trade-off between cost and accuracy in real time during the algorithm execution.
 The effectiveness of the proposal has been demonstrated in four different environments: **Symbolic Regressor**, **WindFLO**, **Swimmer** (from MuJoCo) and **Turbines**.
 In addition, future work has been motivated by using the environment **CartPole**.
+To solve an optimization problem different from those addressed in the paper, the repository also contains a library to apply OPTECOT with the CMA-ES (Covariance Matrix Adaptation Evolution Strategy) optimization algorithm.

 <table width='80%' align='center'>
   <tr>